-- The costs of staff salaries and benefits continue to rise, as do the costs of curriculum, textbooks, utilities, transportation and supplies. - Additional requirements demand more resources: early literacy efforts, summer school, before and after school programs, needier students, increasing STEM programs, implementation of higher expectations through the Iowa Core and the goal to graduate every student college or career ready for a successful future. - Since lowa's funding formula is based on enrollment, those districts with fewer students than the prior year are doubly challenged to provide great programs and supports for teachers and schools in this budget challenged environment.
+- transportation and supplies. - Additional requirements demand more resources: early literacy efforts, summer school, before and after school programs, needier students, increasing STEM programs, implementation of higher expectations through the lowa Core and the goal to graduate every student college or career ready for a successful future. - Since Iowa's funding formula is based on enrollment, those districts with fewer students than the prior year are doubly challenged to provide great programs and supports for teachers and schools in this budget challenged environment.